PurtiS/Purti_EPP_Project/README.md

 ## Project overview

-This is a project created from Pytask Project template.
-The objective of the paper is to find the effect of unemployment on loneliness among working age population.
+This project was developed using the Pytask Project template with the aim of investigating the relationship between unemployment and loneliness among the working-age population.

-The project mainly contains a source folder and a tests folder, the former further contains sections for Data Management, Analysis, Original Data files and Plots.
-The tests folder comprises of a similar distribution with test functions for all the functions created in source files.
-The project uses Propensity score matching as the empirical strategy.
-After we get the filtered data, we implement matching in the Modeling and predict a Matched Dataset.
-This matched dataset is then used to run a regression and find Avergae Treatment Effect on the treated and Average Treatment Effect.
-The matching quality and the effect size of the variables is shown in the figures.
+The project is composed of two main folders: a source folder and a tests folder.
+The source folder includes sections for managing data, analyzing data, storing original data files, and generating plots.
+The tests folder contains similar subfolders with test functions for all the functions created in the source files.
+The project adopts Propensity Score Matching as the empirical strategy.
+Once the data is filtered, we apply matching to generate a matched dataset.
+This matched dataset is then used to conduct regression analysis to identify the Average Treatment Effect for both the treated and control groups.
+The matching quality and effect sizes of variables are presented in the figures.

 ## Theoretical Motivation

-In order to analyse the effect of Unemployment on Loneliness, I have used SOEP Dataset for the original Datasets.
-There are three Loneliness measures, socially isolated, feeling left out and missing company of others.
-These were measured for the years 2013-17 and therfore the analysis focuses on the mentioned time frame.
-These measure are combined as aggregate loneliness as an outcome in the year 2017.
-We look at the impact on loneliness for those who went unemployed in this period isloating the effect of other covariates using Propensity Score Matching and further conclude with Average Treatment effects.
+To examine the impact of unemployment on loneliness, I utilized the SOEP dataset as the primary source for data analysis.
+The dataset includes three distinct measures of loneliness, namely social isolation, feelings of exclusion, and the absence of company.
+These measures were assessed during the years 2013-17, and the analysis is therefore limited to this period.
+The measures were combined to form an overall measure of loneliness in 2017.
+To isolate the effect of unemployment from other covariates, Propensity Score Matching was employed, and Average Treatment Effects were subsequently calculated to determine the impact of unemployment on loneliness.

 ## Project Structure

 #### The SRC Folder contains the folder named final_project with following:

-- Data Folder- With compressed Datasets from SOEP used as original datasets
+- Data Folder- With compressed Datasets from SOEP used as original datasets.
+The datasets used from SOEP are: pgen, ppathl, pl, hgen and hbrutto.
+Please find more information in usage.
 - Data Management Folder - Contains data cleaning functions and produces a filtered dataset from the task executed inside it.
 - Analysis Folder - Contains models and predictions.
 We execute PSM, regression in the